theodumont/video-logging/README.md

 # launch tool
 python cli.py
 ```
-It will run the tool, waiting for an input.
+It will run the tool, waiting for your input.

 ## 2. How to use